AradhyaNepal/AradhyaNepal/README.md

 - 🔭 I’m currently working in CodeHimalaya as Flutter Developer

-- 🌱 I’m currently learning **Flutter, Native Android, Native IOS, Professional Communication and Team/Project Leading Skills**
+- 🌱 I’m currently learning and aiming to achieve mastery on:
+    - Flutter
+    - Native Android
+    - Native IOS
+    - Professional Communication
+    - Team/Project Leading Skills

 - 👨‍💻 All of my projects are available at my Repository section